Package insert / product label

 Long-term studies in animals to evaluate the carcinogenic potential of Acetazolamide have not been conducted.
 In a bacterial mutagenicity assay, Acetazolamide was not mutagenic when evaluated with and without metabolic activation.

-Because of the potential for serious adverse reaction in nursing infants from Acetazolamide, a decision should be made whether to discontinue nursing or to discontinue the drug taking into account the importance of the drug to the mother.
+Because of the potential for serious adverse reactions in nursing infants from Acetazolamide, a decision should be made whether to discontinue nursing or to discontinue the drug taking into account the importance of the drug to the mother.
+Acetazolamide should only be used by nursing women if the potential benefit justifies the potential risk to the child.

 Electrolyte imbalance, development of an acidotic state, and central nervous effects might be expected to occur.
 Serum electrolyte levels (particularly potassium) and blood pH levels should be monitored.